WLBQ: History

 WLBQ's construction permit was granted by the FCC on November 13, 1975, with the call letters assigned on March 1, 1976.
 The station first signed on the air on August 9, 1976, when it became fully licensed.
 The station's studios were originally located at the corner of Logan and Tyler Streets in Morgantown.
 Its original owner was Joseph W. Meyers, doing business as Lincoln Broadcasting, based in Hodgenville, Kentucky.
 The station was operated under the licensee name of Lincoln Broadcasting.
 The station's license was sold to Butler County Broadcasting in December 1977; the sale was finalized in early 1978.
 In June 1979, Myers sold the station and the stock in Butler County Broadcasting to the late Charles T. Black, who at the time was also serving as mayor of Morgantown and, until 1985, director of the Butler County High School marching band.
 He, along with his wife Mary Alice, assumed management of the station in October 1979; they, with some assistance from their son, Mark, managed the station for almost three decades.

 In June 1983, WLBQ was granted permission to increase its daytime signal power to its current 1,000 watts.

-Butler County Broadcasting was renamed BeechTree Publishing sometime in the late 2000s, hence the previous branding that was used by the station until 2015.
+Butler County Broadcasting was renamed BeechTree Publishing in 2009, hence the previous branding that was used by the station until 2015.

 Logo used prior to the sign on of its second FM translator.